-At January 31, 2018, we maintained two equity compensation plans, both of which were approved by our Board of Directors and our stockholders prior to our initial public offering.
-The following table provides the information shown for each of the two plans as of January 31, 2018.
+At January 31, 2019, we maintained two equity compensation plans, both of which were approved by our Board of Directors and our stockholders prior to our initial public offering.
+The following table provides the information shown for each of the two plans as of January 31, 2019.

-Plan Shares issuable upon exercise of outstanding plan options, warrants and rights (a) exercis outst options ed-average e price of anding , warrants ights (b) Shares remaining available for future issuance under plan (excluding those reflected in column (a))(c) Equity compensation plans approved by security holders(1) 3,768,127(2) \$ 6.09 1,528,107(3) Equity compensation plans not approved 3,700,127(2) Φ 0.09 1,328,107(3) by security holders Total 3,768,127 \$ 6.09 1,528,107
+Plan Shares issuable upon exercise of outstanding plan options, warrants and rights (a) exerci outs options ed-average se price of standing s, warrants rights (b) Shares remaining available for future issuance under plan (excluding those reflected in column (a))(c)

+Equity compensation plans approved by

+security holders(1) 3,616,583(2) \$ 6.39 1,867,896(3)

+Equity compensation plans not approved

+by security holders

+Total 3,616,583 \$ 6.39 1,867,896

-- (1) Includes our 2015 Equity Incentive Plan ("2015 Plan") and our 2015 Employee Stock Purchase Plan ("ESPP").
-For a description of these plans, see Note 7 to our Consolidated Financial Statements in the Form 10-K filed with the SEC on April 2, 2018. - (2) This number represents outstanding options and outstanding and unvested restricted stock unit awards issued under the 2015 Plan. - This number includes 928,024 shares available for issuance under our 2015 Plan and 600,033 shares reserved for issuance under our ESPP.
+- Includes our 2015 Equity Incentive Plan ("2015 Plan") and our 2015 Employee Stock Purchase Plan ("ESPP").
+For a description of these plans, see Note 7 to our Consolidated Financial Statements in the Company's Annual Report on Form 10-K filed with the SEC on April 3, 2019. - Statements in the Company's Annual Report on Form 10-K filed with the SEC on April 3, 2019.

+This number represents outstanding options and outstanding and unvested restricted stock unit awards issued under the 2005 Stock Plan and 2015 Plan.

+This number includes 1,141,482 shares available for issuance under our 2015 Plan and 726,414 shares reserved for issuance under our ESPP, including 143,072 shares that were purchased during the purchase period commencing on September 17, 2018 and ending on March 14, 2019.

 The 2015 Plan provides that on the first day of each fiscal year beginning in fiscal 2017 and ending in 2025, the number of shares available for issuance thereunder is automatically increased by a number equal to the lesser of (i) 5% of the outstanding shares of our common stock as of the last day of our immediately preceding fiscal year and (ii) such other amount as the Board of Directors may determine.
-Our ESPP provides that on the first day of each fiscal year beginning in fiscal 2017, the number of shares available for issuance thereunder is automatically increased by a number equal to the lesser of (i) 2% of the outstanding shares of our common stock on the first day of such fiscal year, or (ii) such other amount as the Board of Directors may determine.
+Our ESPP provides that on the first day of each fiscal year beginning in fiscal 2017, the number of shares available for issuance thereunder is automatically increased by a number equal to the lesser of (i) 2% of the outstanding shares of our common stock as of the last day of our immediately preceding fiscal year and (ii) such other amount as the Board of Directors may determine.
+Our ESPP provides that on the first day of each fiscal year beginning in fiscal 2017, the number of shares available for issuance thereunder is automatically increased by a number equal to the lesser of (i) 2% of the outstanding shares of our common stock as of the last day of each fiscal year or (ii) whe other amount as the Board of Directors may determine.
+Our ESPP provides that on the first day of each fiscal year or (ii) when the amount as the board of Directors and the first day of each fiscal year or (ii) when the first day of each fiscal year or (ii) when the first day of each fiscal year or (ii) when the first day of each fiscal year or (ii) when the first day of each fiscal year or (ii) when the first day of each fisca automatically increased by a number equal to the lesser of (i) 2% of the outstanding shares of our common stock on the first day of such fiscal year, or (ii) such other amount as the Board of Directors may determine.